-This small batch of chokecherry jelly only requires one pound of foraged chokecherries.
+This small batch of chokecherry jelly uses only one pound of foraged chokecherries.
 It is a perfect balance of tart and sweet resulting in a jelly that tastes delicious on homemade bread and pairs well with poultry dishes.

 The natural range of the common Chokecherry (Prunus virginiana) tree includes much of southern Canada and northern United States.
 The chokecherry is adaptable and reproduces by seed and underground rhizomes.
 It is often found growing in groups in forests, along edges of woods, fencerows, edges of the road, and stream banks.